fluxcd/helm-operator-get-started/README.md

 ### Prerequisites

-You'll need a Kubernetes cluster v1.11 or newer with load balancer support, a GitHub account, git and kubectl installed locally.
+You'll need a Kubernetes cluster v1.11 or newer, a GitHub account, git and kubectl installed locally.

 Install Helm v3 and fluxctl for macOS with Homebrew: